se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### Benefit 1: Angular provides Good Tooling Services.

-Angular provides developers with tools that enforce "best practices" for development purposes.
+Angular provides developers with tools that enforce "best practices".
 Let us understand how some of these tools help developers.

 * **TypeScript** - Angular applications are built using the TypeScript language, a superset of JavaScript.
 TypeScript provides <tooltip content="Static typing involves type checking during compile-time as opposed to run-time.
 Types are associated with variables not values.">static typing</tooltip>.